-Using the Scheduler to Publish Reels and IGTV
+Using the Scheduler to Publish Reels

-You can use the Sked Social scheduling tool to plan and organize your Instagram Reels and IGTV content as well.
+You can use the Sked Social scheduling tool to plan and organize your Instagram Reels content as well.
 However, unlike when you schedule Instagram posts and Stories, you will need to manually publish this content.